 - Consult your doctor or mental health provider.

-- Reach out to your faith community.
+- Engage with your faith community.

 What Causes BPD?